Higher order generalization of Fukaya's Morse homotopy invariant of 3-manifolds I. Invariants of homology 3-spheres

-We say that a birth/death point $v$ in a 1-parameter family $\{(f_s,\mu_s)\}_{s\in [0,1]}$, say at $s=s_0$, is {\it almost independent} if on a neighborhood of $s_0$ in $[0,1]$ the descending and ascending manifolds of $v$ are disjoint from all the other descending and ascending manifolds of critical points except those of the pair $(\widetilde{a}(s),\widetilde{b}(s))$ chosen in Lemma~\ref{lem:1-acyclic}.
+We say that a birth-death point $v$ in a 1-parameter family $\{(f_s,\mu_s)\}_{s\in [0,1]}$, say at $s=s_0$, is {\it independent} if on a neighborhood of $s_0$ in $[0,1]$ the descending and the ascending manifold of $v$ are disjoint from all the other descending and ascending manifolds of critical points.

-\begin{Lem}[\cite{HW}, page 62] A 1-parameter family $\{(f_s,\mu_s)\}_{s\in[0,1]}$ of pairs of generalized Morse functions and metrics on $M$ can be deformed so that every birth/death points are almost independent. \end{Lem} \begin{Lem} Suppose that $s_0\in J$ is a parameter on which an almost independent birth/death point $v$ occurs.
-Then
+\begin{Lem}[\cite{HW}, page 62] A 1-parameter family $\{(f_s,\mu_s)\}_{s\in[0,1]}$ of pairs of generalized Morse functions and metrics on $M_0$ can be deformed so that every birth-death points are independent. \end{Lem} \begin{Lem} Suppose that $s_0\in J$ is a parameter on which an independent birth-death point $v$ occurs in a generic 1-parameter family.
+If $\ve$ is sufficiently small,

 \end{Lem}